ElektraInitiative/libelektra/doc/decisions/3_decided/internal_cache.md

 ### API restrictions

 Change the API and remove KeySet from kdbGet and kdbSet also option 4 in [the operation sequences decision](../0_drafts/operation_sequences.md).
-If the keyset is owned by the KDB handle, it should not be as big surprise, if there is extra data in there.
+If the keyset is owned by the KDB handle, it should not be such a big surprise, if there is extra data in there.

 This only fixes the "Fewer Keys" issue.